Environmentally conscious floristry

 We can at least eliminate all of the additional plastic introduced from the florist side of things.
 All of our bouquets come wrapped in recycled kraft paper, with a completely home compostable plant-based water bag and some repurposed hessian and tied with 100% recycled cotton string.
 That’s it!
 We would recommend reusing the beautiful hessian, twine and brown paper for your own gift-giving - but they are all home compostable and fully biodegradable if you don’t have a use for them :)

 The world is in the middle of a climate crisis.
-We do what we can to reduce our carbon footprint - including a PhD in environmental science haha.
-But the nature of our business (and life in general!) means that some emissions are unavoidable.
-For the unavoidable stuff, we offset our emissions using Trace.
-They are an amazing Australian female-owned business making it easy to calculate your carbon footprint and offset your emissions into amazing, effective projects both in our backyard and across the globe.
+We do what we can to reduce our carbon footprint, but the nature of our business (and life in general!) means that some emissions are unavoidable.

 Locally grown flowers vs imported flowers